United States Conference of Catholic Bishops: Sexual abuse crisis

 Starting in the 1980s and continuing into the 21st century, the American Catholic church was hit with a huge wave of revelations of sexual abuse of children by priests and bishops, along with revelations of coverups and mismanagement of the scandals by American bishops.
 The fact that bishops commonly reassigned clergy accused of abuse from their parish to another parish where they still had access to children was considered to have allowed the abuse to proliferate.
 The initial USCCB response to the crisis was widely criticized, both within and outside the Catholic church.

 In June 2002, the USCCB unanimously passed the Charter for the Protection of Children and Young People, known as the Dallas Charter.
 The charter committed the American Catholic Church to providing a "safe environment" for all children and youth participating in church-sponsored activities.
 To accomplish this, the American bishops pledged to establish uniform procedures for handling sex-abuse allegations against priests, lay teachers in Catholic schools, parish staff members, coaches and other people who dealt with children.
 It also adopted a "zero tolerance" policy towards these people for sexual abuse.
 In 2004, the USCCB commissioned the John Jay College of Criminal Justice at the City University of New York to conduct an independent investigation to determine the scope of sexual abuse allegations from 1950 to 2002.
 The college produced the John Jay Report.

 Subsequent decades have seen the USCCB grappling with the fallout, which included dozens of court cases resulting in financial settlements with the victims of almost $4 billion.
 Numerous dioceses declared bankruptcy in an effort to manage the financial impact.
 The USCCB continues to publish an annual report on its progress in addressing concerns.

-Gómez in November 2020 issued an apology on behalf of the USCCB to the sexual abuse victims of former Cardinal Theodore McCarrick and to all victims of sexual abuse by clergy.
+Archbishop Gómez in November 2020 issued an apology on behalf of the USCCB to the sexual abuse victims of former Cardinal Theodore McCarrick and to all victims of sexual abuse by clergy.